What Is a Capital Campaign? Ultimate Guide for Nonprofits

 • Prospect research database

-• Prospect generator platform
+• Prospect reporting platform

 • Predictive modeling solution

-These AI solutions prioritize your prospect lists and suggest which capital campaign donors to reach out to first, allowing you to drive results while saving time and resources.
+These AI tools prioritize your prospect lists and suggest which capital campaign donors to reach out to first, allowing you to drive better results while saving time and resources.
 DonorSearch Ai and Enhanced CORE are the most advanced predictive modeling solutions in the nonprofit sector, both of which rate prospects based on a variety of giving likelihood factors.

 Nonprofit Capital Campaign Examples